jforget/perl5-decodeur-Mastermind/description-en.md

 The codebreaker's aim is to find the  secret code with as few turns as possible.

+For  a balanced  competitive game,  the players  switch roles  and the former codemaker  attempts to  find a  new code  chosen by  the former codebreaker.
+At the  end of this second game, the  players compare the number of  game turns  of their  respective games to  find who  is the winner.
+This is irrelevant in my program.

 While the physical game uses coloured pegs, many programs prefer using simple ASCII  letters, `A` to `F`.
 The text you are  reading uses the same convention,  so you can  read it in  black characters on  a white